There is just one proven solution to fight the epidemic of scarce and contaminated water:

 The Village Drill does just that.
 Most NGOs believe we could solve the scarce and contaminated water crisis by simply having big truck rigs drilling more wells.
-But there lies the problem.
-Due to the size of these drilling rigs, it is estimated that they could only ever reach 20%-25% of people in need.
+But therein lies the problem.
+Due to the size of these drilling rigs, it is estimated that they could only ever reach 20%-25% of the population in need.
 The other 75%-80% of people in developing countries are inaccessible to the large drilling rigs due to their remote location along undeveloped roads.
 So, instead of spending millions of dollars hiring massive drilling rigs to find water, WHOlives decided to invest in human capacity instead.

 The Village Drill is the leading piece of technology in the fight against poverty.

 By creating access to clean water to literally millions of people, we can enable prosperity to take hold.
 Water makes every other humanitarian project better.
 In most developing regions, there is not a lack of water, just a lack of access.
 The Village Drill provides this access.

 Creates Economic Independence

 Communities and individuals with water can now grow healthier crops, go to school, and become industrious, saving time for themselves that was once spent fetching water from great distances.
 The Village Drill creates a significant social and economic impact.

 A clean water well is superior to an open water source because it prevents a breeding ground for mosquitoes and eliminates malaria.
 Plus, gastrointestinal diseases from open water sources can be reduced to nearly zero.